3d Modularity Revisited: Examples

 \subsubsection{\texorpdfstring{$M_{3}=\Sigma\left(2,3,7\right)$, $m=42$, $K=\{1,6,14,21\}$}{}}

-Here we will consider two ways in which $\Sigma\left( 2,3,7 \right)$ can be represented as a knot surgery: either as a $(-1)$-surgery on a right-handed trefoil $\mathbf{3}^{r}_{1}$ or as a $(+1)$-surgery on a figure eight knot $\mathbf{4}_{1}$.
+Here we will consider two ways in which $\Sigma\left( 2,3,7 \right)$ can be represented as a knot surgery: either as a $(-1)$-surgery on a right-handed trefoil $\mathbf{3}^{r}_{1}$ (also denoted $T(2,3)$) or as a $(+1)$-surgery on a figure eight knot $\mathbf{4}_{1}$.
 The two constructions give rise to two distinct types of expressions that evaluate to the same functions.
 In this subsection we focus on the $\mathbf{3}^{r}_{1}$ construction.
-The $F_{K}$ polynomial for the right-handed trefoil $\mathbf{3}^{r}_{1}=T(2,3)$ reads \eqref{FKTorus}
+The analysis using the Figure 8 knots will be given in \S\ref{subsec:41}.